Slowly Rotating and Tidal Deformation of Nonlocal Modified Tolman VII Star: Slowly Rotating Star

 \subsection{Zeroth-order}

 In this section we provide a brief review of the basic zeroth-order solution, which will later be used as the background metric to construct slowly-rotating and tidally deformed stars.
-The starting point is the ansatz metric for non-rotating configuration which is described by Boyer-Lindquist coordinates
+The starting point is the ansatz metric for non-rotating configuration which is described by the spherical coordinates

 where $ e^{-\psi(r)}=1-2m(r)/r $.
 With this ansatz, the components of the Einstein field equation ($t,t $), $ (r,r) $, ($ r,r $)-($ \theta,\theta $) in zeroth-order are given by

 The Tolman-Oppenheimer-Volkov (TOV) expression can be obtained from the radial part of the conservation of energy, $ \nabla_{\mu}T^{\mu r}=0, $